 Watch the video "Legalize Equality."
 This 30-minute video gives an excellent overview of the Equal Rights Amendment and why it is critical to be ratified.

-You can watch the video until 31 December 2019.
+You can watch the video until 31 December 2020 or the ERA passes.

 To receive the streaming link and password, click RSVP and you will receive an email with the information in it.